UbitUmarov/GenScriptSyntax/README.md

 `dotnet GenScriptSyntax.dll PathToSource [outputPath]`

 if you do not provide a output path, ScriptSyntax.xml will be written on same bin folder

+Thanks Vincent Sylvester for adding the arguments for the folders, originally hardcoded